WinVector/wrapr/extras/bquote.md

     ##   x y
     ## 1 1 2

-`bquote()` is indeed a remarkable demonstration of the power of `R`'s <code>substitute</code> facility.
+However, for `dplyr 0.5.0` (the version of `dplyr` available when we were working on this issue) one must use "`=`", and therefore can not use directly `bquote()` to control `dplyr::mutate()` results.

 The code for `bquote()` (accessible by executing `print(bquote)`) is amazingly compact.
 This is a common situation in functional programming languages.
-This is part of why design, criticism, and iteration of design are so important in functional programming.
-Also this compactness is fairly common when you stay out of the way of <code>eval</code>/<code>apply</code> and let them do the heavy lifting.
+This sort of compactness is fairly common when you stay out of the way of <code>eval</code>/<code>apply</code> and let them do the heavy lifting.
 The relations between <code>eval</code> and <code>apply</code> are so fundamental that Alan Kay called them "Maxwell's Equations of Software": ["A conversation with Alan Kay", ACMqueue, Volume 2, Issue 9, December 27, 2004](https://queue.acm.org/detail.cfm?id=1039523), see also ["Lisp as the Maxwell’s equations of software", Michael Nielson April 11, 2012](http://www.michaelnielsen.org/ddi/lisp-as-the-maxwells-equations-of-software/).

 ### `gtools::strmacro()`